O. Guy Morley

 Not long after he was discharged from the hospital for the second time, he needed to visit another hospital.
 His grandmother broke her hip and had been hospitalized.
 She had been active but was already in her ninety’s.
 She lost appetite and was getting weaker.
 As a matter of fact, the physicians inserted to her a feeding tube.
 Despite its good intention, feeding tube caused a lot of unnecessary pain for his grandmother.
 It was also painful for all the relatives to see their grandmother suffer.

 One day, Jack’s sister, Sybil, told him about her struggle with the school nurse.
 It was about vaccination.
 The school district requires that all the students be vaccinated, except for medical or religious reasons.
 Sybil is against vaccinating her son.
 This is based on her extensive research on vaccination, including reading a large number of CDC documents.
 According to the information she obtained, all sorts of vaccinations had been found to be neither effective nor safe.
 She learned that vaccination is not necessarily immunization.
-A strange thing is that the CDC still sets the vaccination schedule involving dozens of different vaccines.
-The CDC as a policy maker doesn’t seem to take advantage of their own research.
-Often, anti-vaxers are thought that they are against vaccination because of the suspected autism connection.
+A strange thing is that the CDC still sets the vaccination schedule involving dozens of different vaccines, ignoring its own research.
+Often, anti-vaxxers are thought that they are against vaccination because of the suspected autism connection.
 Sybil didn’t share this point.
-And almost invariably, anti-vaxers are labeled as anti-science.
+And almost invariably, anti-vaxxers are labeled as anti-science.
 Although Sybil is not a “scientist,” she is sufficiently intelligent to go through various scientific documents on her own.
-In fact, Sybil even considered a lot of pro-vaxers as blind followers of scienticism (that is, science as religion).
+Since Sybil’s research into issues involved in vaccinations is based on healthy skepticism, her approach appears quite “scientific.”
+On the contrary, Sybil considers a lot of pro-vaxxers as blind followers of scienticism (that is, science as religion).
+Nowadays, the mainstream pro-vaccine establishment is trying so hard to suppress and even censor voices against them.
+Why do they need to do such a thing?
+If they were truly pro-science, they must be open to critical view points.
+Something is fishy.
+Now that Jack is more open-minded, he listened to Sybil’s points carefully.

 Any way, Sybil tried to convince the school nurse about the issues with vaccination and get her son the exempt status.
 But Sybil’s son doesn’t fit in the district’s exemption cases.
 So, the school nurse had to reject Sybil’s request.
 When Jack heard this from Sybil, he had to question why the majority of people blindly believe the mass media and do not check the scientific research that documents a variety of issues with vaccination.